How oils are made

 There is a good reason why oils only make up a teeny tiny part of the food pyramid diagram.
 We are advised by doctors and nutritionists to use them sparingly, or not at all if possible, but the reality is, it has become a part of our cooking regime for many cultures.
 Especially for Latinos!
 It could very well be considered a staple ingredient in many households as well.

 While I would like to tell you what I think of all this, my message today is not about lecturing or judging how anyone cooks.
 We all share a love for guilty pleasures that we cannot fathom the thought of living without.
-Mine for instance are chocolate cake, crème brûlée, and basically anything that is baked with chocolate.
+Mine, for instance, are chocolate cake, crème brûlée, and basically anything that is baked with chocolate.
 Those are my weaknesses, and I will never fully give them up.

 Recently however, I watched an episode of How It’s Made about canola oil, and learned that after the seeds have gone through their second extraction, the resulting oil is bleached to produce a lighter color.
 This got me thinking.
 How are other oils made?
-Are all the light colored oils bleached.
+Are all the light colored oils bleached?
 So I did some research and found that, YES, many of them are!
 There are also different extraction methods.
 I’ll give you a quick rundown.

 Food is the only fuel that keeps our bodies going.
 Without it, we cannot survive!
-Shouldn’t we be more mindful of what we put in our bodies if we want good health?
+Shouldn’t we be more mindful of what we put into our bodies if we want good health?
 What we eat is what makes the difference between a long life of health problems as an adult, and a long life of good health.
 Personally, I want good health.
-So let’s go do some homework!
+So let’s go do some research!

 Feel free to let me know your thoughts, questions, insights, etc. We all can learn from each other!

 Take care of yourselves.